etn-ccis/blui-react-native-design-patterns/README.md

 cd react-native-design-patterns
 ```

-Then you may run `yarn && yarn android` to start on an android device or `yarn && yarn ios` to start on an apple device.
+Then you may run `yarn && yarn android` to start on an android device or `yarn && cd ios && pod install && cd .. && yarn ios` to start on an apple device.

 ## Folder Structure